 All applicants who apply under the vendor type of political organizations will be reviewed by The Committee and upon approval will be assigned a space at The Market.
 Political organizations must comply with the following as well as the general rules and regulations and Section 4C.

 i.
 Political organizations must provide proof of being an approved campaigning organization.

 Any participant or applicant denied a permit or whose permit is revoked may appeal the decision by following the steps outlined below in the order listed:

-A. Obtain an appeal form from the DA and return it to the office to file within ten days of the denial/revocation.
+i.
+Obtain an appeal form from Downtown SLO and return it to the office to file within ten days of the denial/revocation.

-B. State the nature of their appeal and request that the appeal be added to the agenda at the earliest or desired meeting date of The Committee (see DA Calendar for meeting dates).
+ii.
+State the nature of their appeal and request that the appeal be added to the agenda at the earliest or desired meeting date of The Committee (see Downtown SLO Calendar for meeting dates).
 The appellant will be advised of the date, time and place of their meeting with The Committee.

-D. If the appellant disagrees with the determination of The Committee, the appellant may then repeat the procedure outlined above to appeal that decision to the DA Board of Directors.
-The decision of the DA Board of Directors is final.
+iv.
+If the appellant disagrees with the determination of The Committee, the appellant may then repeat the procedure outlined above to appeal that decision to the Downtown SLO Board of Directors.
+The decision of the Downtown SLO Board of Directors is final.